Robust multipartite entanglement in dirty topological wires: Commensurate quasiperiodic modulation (Harper potential)

-Recently, Ref.~\cite{frax2021} has reported the calculation of a real-space winding number (taken from the BDI class~\cite{MondragonPRL2014} and here indicates as $\tilde{\nu}$) for the inhomogeneous model considered here.
-To allow for a direct comparison with the QFI, we investigate, in Fig.~\ref{Fig3}, the phase diagram in the $\Delta/J$-$\alpha$ plane and for different values of $V/J$ (to be compared with Fig.~5 of Ref.~\cite{frax2021}).
-The top panels show the scaling exponent $\beta$, while the bottom panels show the corresponding mass gap.
-The different column panels are obtained to different values of $V/J$: 0.5 (a,e); 1 (b,f); 1.5 (c,g) and 2 (d,h).
-The parameters considered here, $\mu=0$, $\phi=\pi/2$ and $\omega=72/117$ are analogous to the one in Ref.~\cite{frax2021}.
-For relatively small values of $V/J$ and sufficiently large $\Delta/J$, we observe a xSR phase for relatively large $\alpha$ and a xLR phase for small $\alpha$.
-The transition between the two phases occurs without closing the energy gap, see Fig.~\ref{Fig3}(e).
-Instead, when increasing $V/J$, the phase diagram enriches substantially.
-A nested structure of lobes, each hosting a yLR phase, appears at sufficiently small values of $\alpha$ and $\Delta/J$.
+Recently, Ref.~\cite{frax2021} reported the calculation of a real-space winding number (adapted from the BDI class~\cite{prodan2014} and here denoted by $\tilde{\nu}$) for the inhomogeneous model considered in this section.
+To allow for a direct comparison with the QFI, we investigate in Fig.~\ref{Fig3} the phase diagram in the $\Delta/J$--$\alpha$ plane for different values of $V/J$ (to be compared with Fig.~5 of Ref.~\cite{frax2021}).
+The top panels show the scaling exponent $\beta$, Eq.~(\ref{eqbeta}), while the bottom panels show the corresponding mass gap.
+The different columns correspond to different values of $V/J$: $V/J=0.5$ in panels~(a,e), $V/J=1$ in panels~(b,f), $V/J=1.5$ in panels~(c,g), and $V/J=2$ in panels~(d,h).
+The parameters considered here, $\mu=0$, $\phi=\pi/2$, and $\omega=72/117$, are analogous to those used in Ref.~\cite{frax2021}.
+For relatively small values of $V/J$ and sufficiently large $\Delta/J$, we observe an xSR phase at relatively large $\alpha$ and an xLR phase at small $\alpha$.
+The transition between the two phases occurs without closing the energy gap, see Fig.~\ref{Fig3}(e), as allowed by the LR coupling.
+The same transition is connected with that observed in \cite{vodola2014,vodola2016}.
+The phase diagram becomes richer when increasing $V/J$.
+A nested structure of lobes, each hosting both a xLR and a yLR phase, appears at sufficiently small values of $\alpha$ and $\Delta/J$.
 The lobes are separated by massless lines.
-Furthermore, the yLR lobe observed at small $\Delta/J$ is not separated by the trivial phases by a closing mass gap.
-Overall, our results concur well with those of Ref.~\cite{frax2021}: the xSR region agrees with $\tilde{\nu}=1$, while the xLR and yLR phases agree with $\tilde{\nu}=0.5$ and $\tilde{\nu}=-0.5$, respectively.
-However, the study of the QFI addresses regions of the phase diagram where the calculation of $\tilde{\nu}$ in Ref.~\cite{frax2021} is hindered by small values of the mass gap.
-This unveils a richer structure of phases than that shown in Ref.~\cite{frax2021} and promotes the QFI as a relevant tool to study the phase diagram of topological systems, beyond the cumbersome analysis of topological invariants.
+Furthermore, the lobe observed at small $\Delta/J$ is again not separated by the trivial phases by any closing the mass gap.
+The blue and violet regions in panels~(b), (c), and (d) appear extended and blurred, likely due to finite-size effects.
+Overall, our results agree qualitatively well with those of Ref.~\cite{frax2021}: the xSR region corresponds to $\tilde{\nu}=1$, while the xLR and yLR phases correspond to $\tilde{\nu}=0.5$ and $\tilde{\nu}=-0.5$, respectively.
+However, the study of the QFI also accesses regions of the phase diagram where the calculation of $\tilde{\nu}$ in Ref.~\cite{frax2021} was hindered by the smallness of the mass gap.
+This indicates a richer phase structure than that reported in Ref.~\cite{frax2021}$,$ and promotes the QFI as a valuable tool for investigating the phase diagram of topological systems, beyond the cumbersome analysis of topological invariants.